Skip to main content

 Data Availability Layer

-The Data Availability (DA) Layer provides API endpoints for querying offchain attestation data.
+The Data Availability Layer (DA Layer) provides API endpoints for querying off-chain attestation data.
 Accessing this data is trustless, as users can independently compute and compare Merkle roots against the on-chain version.

 General Workflow

-1. Request Submission: Users submit requests to the FdcHub smart contract.
+1. Request Submission: Users submit attestation requests to the FdcHub smart contract.

-2. Batch Processing: Data providers group requests by emission timestamps.
+2. Batch Processing: Data providers group requests based on emission timestamps.

 3. Data Retrieval: Providers fetch and format responses, creating a Merkle tree of hashed responses.